-It all started when I went foraging for young pine needles to make summer cocktails.
+It all started when I went foraging for young pine needles to make summer cocktails around June of 2014.

 Native Americans were some of the first people to make culinary use of pine needles.
 They even made a type of bread from pine bark.
 The bread was unfortunately nutritionally empty and probably tasted the same.
 I have been given an authentic recipe and would like to experience bark bread.
 Unfortunately, bark collected for bread making is typically cut fresh from the living part of the tree.
 This is not a good practice.